MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 ##### Example - Global distribution approach

-This example shows both global and regional resources, with regional resources deployed across multiple regions to provide geo-availability, in the case of regional outages and to bring services closer to end-users.
-These regional deployments also serve as scale-units stamps to provide additional capacity and availability when required.
+This example shows both global and regional resources, with regional resources deployed across multiple regions to provide geo-availability, in case of regional outages and to bring services closer to end-users.
+These regional deployments also serve as scale-units stamps to provide extra capacity and availability when required.

 ![Mission-Critical Global Distribution](./images/mission-critical-global-distribution.gif "Mission-Critical Global Distribution")